 - Analysis of how the work contributes to the relevant field(s) of knowledge and/or theoretical literatures, including any perceived shortcomings; in other words, how successful was the work in achieving its stated goals?

 The review should not include passages that simply promote the reviewer’s own work, or engage in ad hominem attacks.
 Critical engagement is welcomed but on the basis of substantive points rather than solely on ideological differences.
-The logic and the writing should be clear and consistent, and free of grammatical and spelling errors.
+Book reviews should be written in clear and comprehensible English that does not require in-depth editing or rewriting.
+If we judge a book review fails to meet this standard for clarity, it will be sent back to the reviewer to be professionally edited at his/her expense.

 Book reviews in Pacific Affairs are by invitation only.
 We do not accept unsolicited book reviews.
 If you would like to review books for Pacific Affairs please fill out a Book Reviewer Information Form.
 Be very specific about which regions and in what topics you have expertise.
 You must be either enrolled in, or graduated from, a Ph.D program.